 With that action and strengthened non-federal policies supporting the clean energy transition, the U.S. could see massive expansions in solar and wind generation, electric vehicle sales, and use of electric-powered water and space-heating appliances.

-If current laws and policies enacted during the Biden administration are rolled back, however, the report found that non-federal partners could prompt only a 48% emissions reduction by 2035—falling short of previous U.S. commitments to reduce at least 50% compared to 2005 levels by 2030.
+If current laws and policies enacted during the Biden administration are rolled back, however, the report found that non-federal partners could prompt only a 48% emissions reduction by 2035—falling short of previous U.S. commitments to reduce greenhouse emissions at least 50% compared to 2005 levels by 2030.

 The report comes as the United States prepares its 2035 nationally determined contributions (NDCs), the updated national climate action plan required under the Paris Agreement to prevent global temperature from rising beyond 1.5°C—the tipping point at which many scientists predict catastrophic climate change effects would accelerate.